- Indianapolis Recorder – Local nonprofit gets grant to do more home repairs for seniors, people with disabilities

 “This really did resonate with a lot of women” said Kelli Norwalk, co-founder of Impact 100 of Greater Indianapolis.

 More than half of the women who donated served on the committees that selected the five finalists who will present their projects tonight at Riverwalk Banquet Center near Broad Ripple.
-After the presentations, the women will vote and the winner takes all.
+After the presentations, the women will vote and the nonprofit receiving the most votes takes all.

 “The whole goal was to create a ripple effect, to educate the members of our group to go out and be more engaged,” Norwalk said.